 Applicants should include the table as a separate attachment, with the file name "Disclosure of Pending Applications," to their application.
-Applicants that do not have pending applications as described above are to include a statement to this effect in the separate attachment page. (e.g., "[Applicant Name] does not have pending applications submitted within the last 12 months for federally funded assistance that include requests for funding to support the same project being proposed under this solicitation and will cover the identical cost items outlined in the budget narrative and worksheet in the application.")
+Applicants that do not have pending applications as described above are to include a statement to this effect in the separate attachment page (e.g., "[Applicant Name] does not have pending applications submitted within the last 12 months for federally funded assistance that include requests for funding to support the same project being proposed under this solicitation and will cover the identical cost items outlined in the budget narrative and worksheet in the application under this solicitation.").

 b.
 Research and Evaluation Independence and Integrity.
-To receive funds, applicants whose proposals involve research and/or evaluation, regardless of the proposal's rating under the selection criteria, must demonstrate independence, including appropriate safeguards to ensure objectivity and integrity.
+Applicants who submit proposals involving research and/or evaluation, regardless of the proposal's rating under the selection criteria, must demonstrate research/evaluation independence, including appropriate safeguards to ensure objectivity and integrity, to receive funds.

-For purposes of this solicitation, independence and integrity pertains to ensuring that personal or financial conflict of interest on the part of the investigators or the applicant organization will not bias the design, conduct, or reporting of research/evaluations that OJJDP funds through grants, cooperative agreements, or contracts.
+For purposes of this solicitation, independence and integrity pertains to ensuring that any personal or financial conflict of interest on the part of the investigators responsible for the research/evaluation or on the part of the applicant organization will not bias the design, conduct, or reporting of research/evaluations that OJJDP funds through grants, cooperative agreements, or contracts.
 Conflicts can be either actual or apparent.
-Examples of potential investigator (or other personal) conflict situations may include an investigator evaluating a spouse's work product (actual conflict) or an investigator evaluating the work of a former colleague (apparent conflict).
-With regard to potential organizational conflicts of interest, as one example, generally an organization could not be given a grant to evaluate a project if that organization had provided substantial prior technical assistance to that project.
+Examples of potential investigator (or other personal) conflict situations may include instances where an investigator would evaluate a spouse's work product (actual conflict) or where an investigator would evaluate the work of a former colleague (apparent conflict).
+With regard to potential organizational conflicts of interest, as one example, generally an organization could not be given a grant to evaluate a project if that organization had itself provided substantial prior technical assistance to that project.
 In this instance, the organization would appear to be evaluating the effectiveness of its own prior work.
 The key is whether a reasonable person understanding all of the facts would be able to have confidence that the results of any research/evaluation project are objective and reliable.
 Any outside personal or financial interest that casts doubt on that objectivity and reliability is a problem.

 In the attachment dealing with research and evaluation independence and integrity, applicants should explain the process and procedures that they have put in place to identify and eliminate (or, at the very least, mitigate) potential personal or financial conflicts of interest on the part of their staff, consultants, and/or subrecipients.
-They should also identify any potential organizational conflicts of interest with regard to the proposed research/evaluation.
+They should also identify any potential organizational conflicts of interest on the part of the applicant with regard to the proposed research/evaluation.
 Applicants who believe that no potential personal or organizational conflicts of interest exist should provide a brief explanation of how and why they reached that conclusion.

-Where potential personal or organizational conflicts of interest exist, applicants should identify, in the attachment, the safeguards they have or will put in place to eliminate, mitigate, explain, or otherwise address those conflicts.
+Where potential personal or organizational conflicts of interest exist, applicants should identify in the attachment the safeguards they have or will put in place to eliminate, mitigate, explain, or otherwise address those conflicts of interest.